triplepdude/Zeroshot-Detector/README.md

 # Zeroshot-Detector
-Zero-Shot Classification models to process videos in MINO Buckets and
+Zero-Shot Classification models to process videos (.mp4 format) in MINO Buckets and extract every 30th frame, then processing via Florence2 and Bart-MNLI to determine text label and frame category